gmontee/100DaysOfCloud/Journey/049/Readme.md

   <img src="images/ansible-iam-task1-create-keyupdate-5.png" width="800"/>
 </div>

-We need to store the new key's access key id and the secret itself
+We need to store the new key's access key id and the secret itself; mode 0600 means the owner can read and write but not execute, and then groups and others have no rights

 <div align="center">
   <img src="images/ansible-iam-task1-create-keyupdate-6.png" width="800"/>